UCLALibrary/ucladl-project-scripts/uaire_zooniverse/README.md

 # UCLA DLP Universidad del Aire transcripts
 This is a repository of helpful scripts for working with transcripts from our Universidad del Aire zooniverse project

-# Flatten transcripts
+# Steps to process transcripts
+1. First

+# preprocess_transcriptions.py
+This script pre processes zooniverse transcripts for manual review in three steps:
+- Extract workflows labelled "Transcribe audio (Spanish required)"
+-
+-

+# flatten_transcript.py

-After review, this script takes a list of transcriptions of individual audio snippets and flattens into one .txt file
+After review transcriptions, this script takes a list of transcriptions of individual audio snippets and flattens into one .txt file.
+The script also produces a contributers report listing the contributers by total contributions and accepted contributions

 ## Set up